Skip to content ↓

 We believe that a meticulously planned curriculum, taught consistently well by all teachers, is essential to ensuring that every child receives an exceptional education.
 Additionally, we place a strong emphasis on providing exceptional support for the most vulnerable children, as well as offering a thorough and inclusive personal development strategy.

 We recognise that our staff are essential to achieving our goals, and so we are committed to providing them with the necessary support and development opportunities.
-We also believe in the importance of partnership working, and strive to involve our schools in appropriate partnerships.
+We also believe in the importance of working in partnership, and strive to involve our schools in appropriate partnerships.

 Central Teams